anti-bad/anti-bad-challenge/README.md

 **Three Tracks – Six Tasks**
 - **Generation Track** (2 tasks): instruction-following models
 - **Classification Track** (2 tasks): sequence classification
-- **Multilingual Track** (2 tasks): cross-lingual classification
+- **Multilingual Track** (2 tasks): multilingual-lingual classification

 You may submit to any subset of tasks.
 Your overall leaderboard score is the average across all six tasks.
+Tasks without valid submissions receive a score of 0.

 ---